4 Hours / 4 CEs

 • Intended Audience

-This training is designed for clinicians and forensic practitioners who are new to integrating artificial intelligence (AI) into their clinical and forensic work.
-It is particularly relevant for professionals specializing in forensic psychology and those involved in evaluations such as criminal responsibility, competency, violence risk, and diagnostic assessments, where applying AI tools can support clinical tasks and improve report quality.
+This training is intended for clinicians and forensic practitioners who are new to integrating artificial intelligence (AI) into their clinical and forensic work, with a particular focus on those specializing in forensic psychology.
+It is especially relevant for professionals involved in criminal responsibility evaluations, competency assessments, violence risk appraisals, and diagnostic evaluations, where the application of AI tools can support clinical tasks and enhance the quality of reports.

 • Experience Level

-• Participants have little to no prior experience with AI applications in clinical or forensic settings and are seeking foundational knowledge of commonly available AI tools and their practical uses in daily professional tasks.
+• Beginner: Participants with little or no prior experience using AI in clinical or forensic settings who are seeking foundational knowledge and practical exposure to commonly available AI tools.

 • Practice Setting